podenv/silverkube/README.md

 The goal is to provide a kubernetes service suitable to manage a desktop workstation:

-* Minimal services to be started early
+* Minimal services to be started early.
-* Basic auth enough to let a container starts more container
+* Basic auth enough to let a container starts more containers.

 This process is pretty much an experimental work in progress, use at your own risk.